aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/netcore3.1/AspNetCoreWebAPI/template/src/BlueprintBaseName.1/Readme.md

 }
 ```

+### Configuring for API Gateway HTTP API ###

+API Gateway supports the original REST API and the new HTTP API.
+In addition HTTP API supports 2 different
+payload formats.
+When using the 2.0 format the base class of `LambdaEntryPoint` must be `Amazon.Lambda.AspNetCoreServer.APIGatewayHttpApiV2ProxyFunction`.
+For the 1.0 payload format the base class is the same as REST API which is `Amazon.Lambda.AspNetCoreServer.APIGatewayProxyFunction`.
+**Note:** when using the `AWS::Serverless::Function` CloudFormation resource with an event type of `HttpApi` the default payload
+format is 2.0 so the base class of `LambdaEntryPoint` must be `Amazon.Lambda.AspNetCoreServer.APIGatewayHttpApiV2ProxyFunction`.

 ### Configuring for Application Load Balancer ###

 To configure this project to handle requests from an Application Load Balancer instead of API Gateway change